CasualCoder91/N_Body/docs/N-Body-Simulation/Experiments.rst

 The quality of the cluster analysis with DBSCAN depends on the choice for its parameters.
 :numref:`fig-DBSCAN` depicts the precision for a :math:`1 kM_\odot` cluster :math:`300 \textup{[pc]}` from the GC.
-Decreasing :math:`\epsilon` leads to a higher precission untill it is to small at which point multiple clusters are detected.
+Decreasing :math:`\epsilon` leads to a higher precission untill it is too small, at which point multiple clusters are detected.
 Based on this observation :math:`\epsilon` was set to :math:`1.1*10^{-5}` and nPoints to 200 for all simulations.

 Setup